Mississippi Delta AVA: History

-An impediment to the spread of the Mississippi Delta's wine industry is the restrictive local laws in the state of Mississippi.
-Although Prohibition lasted from 1920 to 1933, the manufacture and sale of liquor was banned within the state from 1907 to 1966, and currently, almost half of Mississippi's counties are dry although not within Mississippi Delta AVA.
+An impediment to the growth of Mississippi Delta's wine industry is the restrictive local alcohol laws in the state of Mississippi.
+Although Prohibition was enforced only from 1920 to 1933, the manufacture and sale of liquor was banned within the state from 1907 to 1966, and currently, almost half of Mississippi's counties are dry except within Mississippi Delta AVA.

+Terroir

+The western boundary of the area is the levee system of the Mississippi River.
+West of that, the land is not suitable for agriculture because it is subject to unpredictable, periodic floods.
+The land that is not protected by the levee system is used primarily for sporting purposes, such as hunting and fishing.